CodErebus-dot-com/universal-devkit/README.md

 # Universal DevKit

 A command-line tool designed to streamline the setup process for essential development tools.
 It simplifies the configuration of popular tools used for code formatting, linting, version control, and many more.

+Best for TypeScript based React or Nextjs projects.

 ![npm](https://img.shields.io/npm/v/@coderebus/universal-devkit?logo=npm)
 ![NPM](https://img.shields.io/npm/l/%40coderebus%2Funiversal-devkit)